inbo/Python_Toolkit_HPR_Detection/README.md

 ```

 3. **Navigate to the package directory**
+Create a folder in which you want to download, run and modify the project.
+You can do this through your file explorer or using `mkdir` in the terminal.
+Next navigate in the anaconda terminal to this folder.
 ```bash
 cd /path/to/package/directory
 ```

 4. **Checkout the Git repository**
 Clone the remote git repository into the package directory you navigated to.
 This will create a local mirror of the repository.
-Depending on whether you have set-up ssh or not you can use https or ssh.
+Depending on your git set-up you can use https or ssh in case you have a working ssh-key.
+> If you only want to clone and use this packages, both option are fine.
+However, when you want to contribute to the repository, make sure you have the rights and consult the Github documentation to set-up the connection on your pc.
 ```bash
 git clone https://github.com/inbo/Python_Toolkit_HPR_Detection.git
 ```